Selim Al Deen: Death and legacy

 Deen died at Labaid Cardiac Hospital in Dhaka on 14 January 2008 after being admitted to hospital following a cardiac attack on 11 January.
 The same day he was scheduled to be flown to Thailand for a better medical care.
 He had been suffering from heart disease, high blood pressure, kidney and diabetic problems.
 He was given life support as his condition deteriorated quickly and became critical.

 After janaza at different places, he was buried on 16 January 2008 at a graveyard near the Jahangirnagar University central mosque.

 The road to his village home in Senerkhil has been named after him.
 The road is known as Selim Al Deen Road that connected Notun Bazar and Darograr Hat.
 A government primary school has also been named after him and his mother.
 The school is located in front of his village residence.

+The Selim Al Deen Muktamanch at Jahangirnagar University was named after him.

 Sexual misconduct allegation

 During the height of Me Too movement, a former student of Deen, Musfiqa Laizu, came out and accused him of sexually exploiting students.